mrismanaziz/Reforestation/README.md

-## Why is it always hot in the corner of a room?
-Because a corner is 90 degrees.
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.